truemagic-coder/solana-agent-kit/README.md

             "api_key": "your-api-key", # Required - either a Perplexity, Grok, or OpenAI API key "provider": "openai", # Optional, defaults to openai - can be "openai', "perplexity", or "grok" - grok also searches X
-            "citations": True, # Optional, defaults to True - only applies for Perplexity and Grok "model": "gpt-4o-mini-search-preview"  # Optional, defaults to "sonar" for Perplexity or "gpt-4o-mini-search-preview" for OpenAI or "grok-4-1-fast-non-reasoning" for Grok
+            "citations": True, # Optional, defaults to True - only applies for Perplexity and Grok "model": "gpt-4o-mini-search-preview",  # Optional, defaults to "sonar" for Perplexity or "gpt-4o-mini-search-preview" for OpenAI or "grok-4-1-fast-non-reasoning" for Grok
+            # Grok-specific options:
+            "grok_web_search": True,  # Optional, defaults to True - enable web search "grok_x_search": True,    # Optional, defaults to True - enable X/Twitter search
+            "grok_timeout": 90,       # Optional, defaults to 90 - timeout in seconds (Grok can be slow)
         }
     },
     "agents": [